snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 }
 ```

-Similar to function returns, the errors in a try block must coerce into the same type when being propagated.
+Just like functions that return a `Result`, the errors in a try block must coerce into the same type when being propagated.

-Try blocks actually originated with the `?` operator, they were designed to be used together.
-In the [original rfc](https://github.com/rust-lang/rfcs/blob/master/text/0243-trait-based-exception-handling.md) the intention was for `?` to propagate errors and `try{}` (originally named catch) to handle errors.
+Try blocks actually originated with the `?` operator; they were designed to be used together.
+In the [original rfc](https://github.com/rust-lang/rfcs/blob/master/text/0243-trait-based-exception-handling.md) the intention was for `?` to propagate errors and `try{}` (originally named `catch`) to handle errors.

 >The most important additions are a postfix `?` operator for propagating "exceptions" and a `catch {..}` expression for catching them.

 However once propagating errors was implemented, you could simply return a `Result` from the entire function, which lessened the need for `try` blocks.
 They still would be useful, in cases when you want to propagate errors within a specific scope without the entire function returning a `Result`.
-In other words you've handled all propagated errors and the caller can safely use the function without worrying about errors.
+That means you've handled all propagated errors and the caller can safely use the function without worrying about errors.